 - Java Options: Any additional options to include when executing Gatling.
 This can include system properties, memory settings, etc.

-Parameters are a way to specify values when defining your Test Configuration and then utilizing these within your scenario.
+Parameters are a way to specify values when defining your Test Configuration or via API and then utilizing these within your scenario.

 Parameters are passed to your Gatling simulation as system properties.
 For example to pass an